 Skip to main content

-Linkr is not another Wi-Fi finder app.
-It is not a coverage map.
-It is not a social network for hotspots.
-Linkr is infrastructure for connectivity: built by its participants, observable in real time, and accessible to anyone.
+Linkr is not another Wi-Fi finder app, a coverage map, or a social network for hotspots.
+It is being built as infrastructure for connectivity: contributed by participants, and accessible to anyone.

 Community-powered, not centrally controlled

 Linkr does not own the network.
 The network is the sum of its contributors.
 Individuals share hotspots from their homes, offices, and devices.
-Organizations deploy connectivity across campuses and cities.
+Organizations are expected to deploy connectivity across campuses and venues as the network grows.
 Each contribution adds to the whole.
 This is not crowdsourcing data about someone else’s network.
-This is people building the network itself.
+It is people building the network itself.

 Comparison